js-data-tools/js-helpers/docs/ref/modules.md

 ▸ **isEmptyObject**<`T`\>(`input`): `boolean`

-Checks if given object is null / undefined or contains no public properties.
+Check if the given object is null / undefined or contains no public properties.

 **`Since`**